Szezi/TasksManager/README.md

 </div>

 Board has three columns: next, in progress and done.
 User can add new task, fill the info and assigned it to the members of the board.
+Board also has filtering that allows user to view specific type of tasks.

 <div align="center">
 <img src="data\images\task_detail.png" alt="home">
 </div>